Our Top 3 Cybersecurity Awareness Month Tips That Won’t Break the Bank

 But employees are not the only group that needs regular cybersecurity awareness training.
 It is also important that you provide regular advanced training for your IT team.
 Are they trained to handle a cybersecurity incident?
 Do they know how to respond effectively and minimize losses?
 If not, they should.
 This can significantly impact how much time it takes to get your organization back online as well as how much it costs.

 There is one more group in your organization that should also have specialized cybersecurity training – your executive team and Board of Directors.
 Cybersecurity risks are business risks.
 Executive and board level training on current threats can be eye-opening for members of your leadership team.
 It will help them understand cyber risk as a critical organizational threat, rather than a topic that primarily concerns the IT team (for more information read our blog series on how to build a strong cybersecurity culture).
 The training for these stakeholders should not only cover cybersecurity risks and mitigation options, but also how much risk they are willing to accept, and whether they want to transfer risk (for example, insurance).
 With data breach costs and remediation reaching $4.24 million according to the Ponemon Institute’s Cost of a Data Breach 2021 report, cybersecurity training for your team members is a drop in the bucket of your potential financial risks.
 If your organization does not have a strong security culture, cybersecurity awareness month is a great time to spotlight this need at an executive team meeting.
-If you are looking for a training source, we also offer online or in-person training for executives, employees and IT teams.
+If you are looking for a training source, we also offer turn-key, managed cybersecurity awareness training for employees that includes phishing simulations, and online or in-person training for executives and IT teams.

 - Implement Multi Factor Authentication (MFA).
 MFA is an added layer of protection you can add to most accounts that verifies it’s really you who is accessing your account and not a hacker.
 Most MFA programs ask for two out of three of the following factors: